sweetpea-org/sweetpea-py/docs/_source/api/main.rst

    constant within each window.

-   The :class:`.NestedBlock` class combines exactly one `inner block` (a :class:`.CrossBlock`) with one or more external factors.
+   The :class:`.NestedBlock` class combines exactly one `inner block` (a :class:`.CrossBlock`) with or without external factors.
    When a sequence of trials is generated, each window consists of a complete run of the `inner block`;
    `external factors` in the design remain constant